Vacuum quantum fluctuation energy in expanding universe and dark energy: Different effects of two kinds of vacuum excitaions based on Planckon densely piled vacuum model

-which is in the same order of magnitude to the universe mass ${{M}_{cosmos}}$ \\ On the other hand, it is really happens that the expansion of universe to the radius ${{R}_{0}}$ leads to the quantum fluctuation energy loss of Planckons in the universe in quite a different way which can be called as "non-equilibrium time Casimir effect".
-Since the lost energy of every Planckon is fed to the universe with the energy density $\rho ({{T}_{0}})$ in the form of cosmons created by expanding universe, the cosmon energy should be
+On the other hand, the expansion of the universe to the radius ${{R}_{0}}$ leads to the quantum fluctuation energy loss of the Planckons in the universe in quite a different way which can be called as "non-equilibrium time Casimir effect".
+Since in the expanding universe, the lost energy of each Planckon with volume $v_{P}$ is used to create a cosmon which contributes to the universe with the energy density $\rho ({{T}_{0}})$, the cosmon energy should be